All Episodes

 And we are back.

-Great to have you here, Rush Limbaugh meeting and surpassing all audience expectations every day.
+Rush Limbaugh meeting and surpassing all audience expectations every day.

-A little bit of news here from the Pew Research Center, actually the Pew Hispanic research group.
+A little bit of news here from the Pew Research Center, actually the Pew Hispanic Research Group.

-Twenty-six percent of legal Latino immigrants in the U.S. haven't tried or are not interested in attaining citizenship.
+26% of legal Latino immigrants in the U.S. haven't tried or are not interested in attaining citizenship.

 That's a pretty significant number.

-Which the reason why that's interesting is because they have ramifications for this entire debate that we're having on illegal immigration and more specifically the Republican Party's uh heartfelt belief that unless they reach out to the uh Hispanic population with a stated position of uh clear path to citizenship that might even include amnesty,
+the Republican Party's heartfelt belief that unless they reach out to the Hispanic population with a stated position of a clear path to citizenship that might even include amnesty, that they don't have any prayer winning elections.

 Cantor said this yesterday.